sparcityeu/FeaTensor/README.md

 | HYBRID | Combination of sort and group |

 **MAP** is the default feature extraction method when no choice is provided.

+For 3-mode tensors, all methods return the same set of features.

+For M-mode tensors (M>3), only MAP returns the features of all M modes; whereas other methods return the features of the 3 modes with the largest sizes.
+For M-mode tensors with M>=4, the option named only-3-mode ( only3d = 1 ) extracts the features along only the modes with the three largest sizes.
+This option is available for all methods in FeaTensor.
+If this option is not used ( only3d = 0 ), then all the features along all modes are extracted.
+For M>=4, this option is only available for the MAP method.

 ### **Feature Set**